CMeeg/phoria-examples/examples/framework-multiple/README.md

 # Multiple UI frameworks example

-This example demonstrates how to use multiple UI frameworks in a single project.
+This example demonstrates how to use multiple UI frameworks in a single Phoria project.

 You can use this example as a template for your own project by running: